NishchayAnand/software-engineering/System Design/LLD/Backend/Case Studies/Movie Ticket Booking System/Notes.md

 ## Non-Functional Requirements

-1. **Handle Concurrency:** During a `MovieService.bookSeats(customer, show, seats)` request, lock the rows corresponding to the selected seats until the database transaction completes.
-This ensures thread safety and consistency when multiple customers attempt to book the same seats simultaneously.
+1. **Handle Concurrency:** The `MovieService.bookSeats(customer, show, seats)` functionality can leverage database transactions and locking mechanisms (e.g. pessimistic locking) to ensure data consistency when multiple customers attempt to book the same seats simultaneously.

-    - **Pessimistic Locking:** Apply a **"SELECT FOR UPDATE"** query when checking availability.
-This locks the row, preventing other transactions from booking the same seat.
-The lock is released when the transaction commits or rolls back.

 2. **Error Handling:** If any part of the booking process fails (e.g., payment or seat update), the method throws an exception, ensuring the transaction is rolled back.